openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 5 - Product Control Page`

 The ``Product Control Page`` is the central point for administration of insurance products.
 By having access to this page, it is possible to add, edit, duplicate and search.
-The panel is divided into four panels. (:ref:`image5`)
+The panel is divided into four panels. (:ref:`Image 5<image5>`)

   A. Search Panel